Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 Uddhaṃ adho ca tiriyañ ca

-above / below / and / and across
+above / below / and / across / and

 asambādhaṃ averaṃ asapattaṃ.